HeyFireHQ/ticker-blog/content/why-i-built-heyticker-the-platform-i-wished-i-had.md

 If I could go back in time, I would buy Bitcoin, Apple and Amazon and I am sure I would still lose money because I wasn’t taught how to invest until I already had a lot of money.

-Literally, the thing that made my net-worth grow the most was learning how to invest.
+Literally the thing that made my net-worth grow the most was learning how to invest.
 And I really mean it.
 I started my own wealth management company, I became a registered financial advisor with SEC and managed millions of dollars and I saw how the sausage is made.

 If I had **Ticker** when I was younger, learning the basics of investing, I believe it would have fast-forwarded my financial journey by decades.